enockmbaraka/stock_price_prediction/README.md

 ## Stock Market Price Estimation

+Stock market price estimation is a crucial aspect of financial analysis that impacts investors, companies, and analysts alike.
+The goal is to achieve accurate and reliable results to guide decision-making and minimize risks.

 Inaccurate estimations can lead to:

 - **Investor Losses:** Misleading predictions may cause poor investment decisions.